cosminnicula/spring-kafka/readme.md

     invoice_date DATE
 );

-Run Postman -> Setup sink connectors -> PostgreSQL from finance (invoices) (note that auto.create and auto.evolve is set to false)
+Run Postman -> Kafka Connect -> Setup sink connectors -> PostgreSQL from finance (invoices) (note that auto.create and auto.evolve is set to false)

 Add, update and delete some data in fin_invoices, and see that the changes are propagated to kafka_fin_invoices